Friends of Touch of Nature

 - Increase the public knowledge of Touch of Nature.

-- Conduct fundraising efforts and to seek contributions of equipment and supplies within the Southern Illinois University's guidelines for fundraising.
+- Conduct fundraising efforts and seek contributions of equipment and supplies within the Southern Illinois University's guidelines for fundraising.

 - Foster support for Touch of Nature.